-The coaching team from RunningWithUs take a look at the long run and how you can use it to your best advantage for your marathon training.
+With marathons in sight and training at the front of our minds, we chat to the coaching team from RunningWithUs about the 'long run' and how you can use it to your best advantage for your marathon training.

 Increasing the miles

 Patience is key, even for the more experienced runners.
 Adding 10-15 minutes each week onto your long run is a sensible progression.
 Don’t be surprised if niggles and fatigue set in as you start jumping up by 30-40 minutes at a time.

 What pace should I run my long runs?